joma74/acc-natours/docs/TestcafeScreenshot.md

 _0.6_ Now into the course of how my implementation should have run

-1. How to configure Browser Setup
+1. How to configure browser setup
 2. How to write test
 3. How to take screenshot
 4. How to automatically compare the actual screenshot against an expected base image